telerik/ajax-docs/api/server/Telerik.Web.UI/MaskedTextBoxSetting.md

 ## Properties

-###  DisplayMask `String`

-Gets or sets the display mask which is shown when the
-            is not focused.

-###  Mask `String`

-Gets or sets the  mask.

-###  PromptChar `String`

-Gets or sets the prompt char.

-###  DisplayPromptChar `String`

-Gets or sets the prompt character used in the display mask.

 ###  AllowEmptyEnumerations `Boolean`

 Gets or sets a value which determines if empty mask parts are allowed.

-###  ZeroPadNumericRanges `Boolean`

-Gets or sets if the values of numeric range parts of the mask to have a fixed width.

-###  NumericRangeAlign `NumericRangeAlign`

-Gets or sets alignment of numeric ranges.

-###  RoundNumericRanges `Boolean`

-Gets or sets if the numberic ranges will be rounded.

-###  HideOnBlur `Boolean`

-Gets or sets if the prompt will be hidden when
-             is blurred.

-###  InvalidStyleDuration `Int32`

-Gets or sets the time, in milliseconds, the InvalidStyle should be displayd.
-Must be a positive integer.

-###  TargetControls `TargetControlCollection`

-Gets a collection of TargetInput objects that allows for
-            specifying the objects for which input will be created on the client-side.

-#### Remarks
-Use the TargetControls collection to programmatically control
-            which objects should be inputtipified on the client-side.

-###  ClientEvents `InputManagerClientEvents`

-Gets or sets an instance of the InputManagerClientEvents class
-            which defines the JavaScript functions (client-side event handlers) that are invoked when specific client-side events are raised.

-###  Validation `InputSettingValidation`

-Gets an instance of the InputSettingValidation class
-            which defines the validation behavior.

-###  EnabledCssClass `String`

-Gets or sets the css style for enabled TextBox control.

 ###  BehaviorID `String`